Engee documentation

 Details

-Constant gear ratio, , ring gear revolutions to planetary gear revolutions.
-Determined by the number of teeth of the ring gear divided by the number of teeth of the planetary gear.
+Constant gear ratio, , the revolutions of the annular gear to the number of revolutions of the planetary gear.
+It is determined by the number of teeth of the ring gear divided by the number of teeth of the planetary gear.
 The gear ratio must be >1.

 Default value